 - Step 4: Install code-analysis tools

-- Step 5: Utilize online analysis tools
+- Step 5: Take advantage of automated analysis tools

 - Next Steps

 A large number of computer intrusions involve some form of malicious software (malware), which finds its way to the victim’s workstation or to a server.
-When investigating the incident, the IT responder typically seeks to answer questions such as: What actions can the malware specimen perform on the system?
+When investigating the incident, the responder typically seeks to answer questions such as: What actions can the malware perform on the system?
 How does it spread?
 How, if at all, does it maintain contact with the attacker?
 These questions can all be answered by analyzing the offending malware in a controlled environment.

 A simple analysis toolkit, built from free and readily available software, can help you and your IT team develop the skills critical to responding to today’s security incidents.
 The steps below will help get you started.
 We’ll focus on malware analysis in a Windows environment, since that platform is particularly popular among malware authors.
 If this topic interests you, take a look at the reverse-engineering malware course I teach at SANS Institute.

 Step 1: Allocate systems for the analysis lab

 A common approach to examining malicious software involves infecting a system with the malware specimen and then using the appropriate monitoring tools to observe how it behaves.
 This requires a laboratory system you can infect without affecting your production environment.

 The most popular and flexible way to set up such a lab system involves virtualization software, which allows you to use a single physical computer for hosting multiple virtual systems, each running a potentially different operating system.
 Free virtualization software options include: